TheBrownViking20/katacoda-scenarios/test/Steps/step3.md

 Code cells are numbered and contain segments of code.
 The number beside a cell indicates its position in the sequence of code execution.
 An active code cell can be executed by pressing Shift-Enter.
 A code cell can be executed at any time.
 This is useful especially in fields like Data Science where you can easily test parts of code without running the whole code again and again.
 For example, changing the parameters of a machine learning model for experimentation, trying to run a part of the code with a different data source, etc.

 The students are encouraged to properly explore and take advantage of the jupyter notebook by experimenting with the code.
+Please follow the Jupyter notebook sequentially.